Floyd maps to the boundaries of relatively hyperbolic groups

 If $\Gamma$ is a locally finite (i.e, every vertex is adjacent to finitely many edges) $\delta$-hyperbolic graph then $\s{Vis}\Gamma$ is a uniformity and hence the maximal possible visibility.

 Every connected graph has the maximal visibility; we call it \it initial \rm since there is a morphism from its completion to the completion of each other visibility.

 If $\Gamma$ is locally finite then the filter, generated by the collection of the sets of the form $\b v_E{\leftrightharpoons}\{$the pairs that can be joined by a path not containing the edges in $E\}$, $E{\in}\s{Sub}^{<\infty}\Gamma^1$, is a visibility on $\Gamma$.
-The completion with respect to it is just the Freudenthal's ``ends completion'' and the boundary is the compact totally disconnected ``space of ends''.
+The completion with respect to it is just the Freudenthal's ``ends completion'' $\s{Fr}\Gamma$ and the boundary is the compact totally disconnected ``space of ends''.
+(This fact is not used in the paper and leaved as an exercise.
+It follows directly from our definitions and the notion of the ends of graphs, see, for example, \cite{St71} or \cite{DD89}.)

 We will see that many convergence group actions (actually all known) induce a visibility on the Cayley graph of the acting group.

 For a finite set $E{\subset}\Gamma^1$ we denote $\b u_E{\leftrightharpoons}{\cap}\{\b u_e:e{\in}E\}$.
 The sets of the form $\b u_E$ are called \it principal\rm.
 They form a base for the filter $\s{Vis}\Gamma$. \begin{prop} Every visibility $\Cal U$ on a connected graph $\Gamma$ is pre-compact.\end{prop}\sl Proof\rm.
 Let $\b{u{=}\sqrt v}$ for $\b v{\in}\Cal U$.
 Since $\b u{\in}\s{Vis}\Gamma$ it contains a principal set $\b u_E$.
 Let $S{\leftrightharpoons}{\cup}E{=}\{$the vertices of the edges in $E\}$.
 For $x{\in}S$ the set $\{v{\in}\Gamma^0:\s d(v,x){=}\s d(v,S)\}$ is $\b u^2$-small since the shortest path from $v$ to $x$ does not contain the edges from $E$.
 So $\Gamma^0$ is a union of finitely many $\b v$-small sets.\eod